Jawonlaya/TryHackMe-Projects/CTF_Rooms/AgentT.md

 The Gobuster scans do not give us any info, so we can move on to other forms of enumeration.

-Following the given hint, we inspect the webpage headers using cURL.
+Following the given hint, we inspect the webpage headers using the curl command.

 This shows us a header called 'X-Powered-By: PHP/8.1.0-dev'